jiazhiprojects/2DGameEngine/README.md

 * Player advances to next level if collided with the "Heliport" (displayed in game with the "H" lebel)

 **Next Steps**
-* more flexible interface for designing / experimenting
+* More flexible interface for designing / experimenting